Payment technology

 4. Recurring payments

 Businesses that need to charge a monthly fee or offer subscription-based services can set up recurring transactions.
-This streamlines the process, making it easier for both the business and the customer as neither party has to worry about collecting/sending payments.
+This streamlines the process, making it easier for both the business and the customer as neither party have to worry about collecting/sending payments.

 If a customer has a monthly subscription, like a gym membership, the payment service provider partners with the acquiring bank to establish a recurring billing agreement.
 This allows automatic monthly payments without needing authorization each time.